quarksgroup/andasy-cli/README.md

 ### Deploy

 Use the deploy command to deploy your applications to drop.
-Provide the path to your application directory or leave it empty to use the current path with `app-name flag`  leave it to use the your service configuration file to pick app-name but it order to deploy your application to drop, But before running deploy command you need alteast to have executed below command.
+Provide the path to your application directory or leave it empty to use the current path with `-a app-name flag`  , leave it to use your service configuration `.hcl` file to pick app-name but it in order for your application to be deployed drop, Below are steps needed before running deploy command so you need alteast to have executed below command.

-1. The app need to be aready created with `dropctl apps create app-name` command or through web.
+1. The app need's to be already created with `dropctl apps create app-name` command or through web.
-2. The `setup` command need to be executed at least once so the we can generate the config file and Dockerfile if it is not available.
+2. The `setup` command need to be executed at least once so we can generate the config file and Dockerfile if it is not available.

 #### The deployment guide line: